sergeyprokhorenko/Base64UUID/README.md

 ## 3. Choice of Encoding for UUID

 Base64UUID encoding is REQUIRED for general use.
 The standard 36-character hexadecimal format MUST be used when compatibility is required.
 Base32hex encoding is RECOMMENDED for typing, writing, or dictation of UUIDs.
-Base32hex encoding is REQUIRED for use in DNS records to ensure compatibility.﻿ Other encodings MUST NOT be used.
+Base32hex encoding is REQUIRED for case-insensitive use to ensure compatibility.﻿ Other encodings MUST NOT be used.

 ## 4. The Base64UUID Encoding